Discover the Red-winged Blackbird Mating, Nesting, Feeding Habits

 Red-winged Blackbird

-The female is brown above and heavily streaked brown below with a sharp-pointed bill and a buffy, whitish eyebrow.
+Females look completely different.
+They are brown above, heavily streaked brown below, with a sharp, pointed bill and a buff-colored eyebrow.

 Red-winged Blackbird Call